A heroin overdose silences Handsome Ned before he reaches his 30th birthday.

 “She did crosswords like… let me tell you, she would do five crossword puzzles a day.
 Now, she may be cognizant of her surroundings but she can’t talk to you.
 She’s locked in her body.”

 The police will not allow us to leave for work as there is an incident across the street.
 Shots have been fired.
 The cellist dares to peer out the front window but not before putting a spaghetti pot over her head.

-We are drinking Chartreuse by the tumbler at her kitchen table.
+Catherine and I are drinking Chartreuse by the tumbler at her kitchen table.
 Carlos comes in and puts his arms around her.
 I read this as a gesture meant to assert his role.

-She comes home late and drunk.
+Catherine comes home late and drunk.
 She says she unexpectedly ran into Carlos.
 They went for drinks.
 During the course of the evening she realized that she still loves him.
 After she goes to bed I quietly pack a bag and leave.